 I teach to encourage intellectual curiosity and the desire to question why society works as it does.
-I teach to convey to my students an appreciation of the value, contributions and limitations of social science evidence.
-And I teach to learn - from the diverse experiences and perspectives of my students, collaborators and peers.
+I aim to cultivate within my students an appreciation of the value, contributions and limitations of social science evidence.
+And I learn from teaching, and from the diverse experiences and perspectives of my students, collaborators and peers.
 I use a variety of teaching methods that draw upon principles of active learning to enable students to be central figures in the construction of their knowledge.

 Gender & Global Health (Instructor): How does gender influence health across the world?
 This course presents leading theories and empirical evidence in the social sciences and public health to advance our understanding of gender inequities in health across diverse cultural contexts, particularly in low- and middle-income settings.
 With a variety of examples and case studies, we will study the influence of gender on health at the societal, communal, and individual levels.

 Sociology of the Family (Graduate Teaching Assistant): This course highlights important changes in the family, both within and outside the United States, including comparisons with lower-income settings.
 We will explore the choices that are available to various family members as well as the constraints that often limit these choices.
 We will examine roles, responsibilities and obligations of family members both over the individual life course and the family life cycle.

 Sociology of Health and Illness (Graduate Teaching Assistant): In this course we will examine health, illness, and health care institutions as social phenomena, in four parts that move from the macro-social to the micro-social, and across cultures.
 (Instructor of Record: Dr. Ellen Idler)

 Trainings & workshops